kyma-project/website/docs/project-structure.md

   │    ├── docs                   # Raw content with assets for /docs/* pages │    ├── early-adopters         # Raw content for the "Early adopters" section on the landing page │    ├── i18n                   # Localization files
-  │    └── roadmap                # Raw content with assets for /roadmap/* pages ├── docs                        # Directory with project-related documents ├── gatsby                      # Directory with files using the Gatsby API for creating static pages or creating nodes ├── netlify                     # Sources of lambdas running on the Netlify platform
+  ├── docs                        # Directory with project-related documents ├── gatsby                      # Directory with files using the Gatsby API for creating static pages or creating nodes ├── netlify                     # Sources of lambdas running on the Netlify platform